 The Romance of Snow

-He who has seen the eternal snows,
+He who hath seen the eternal snows,

 Noonday white and evening rose,

-Though he descend down into the plain,
+Though he descend down to the plain,

 Never is the same again,